mmvanheusden/SteamDepotDownloaderGUI/README.md

 ![The Program](https://raw.githubusercontent.com/mmvanheusden/SteamDepotDownloaderGUI/master/src/readme.md/hero.png "The Program")

 ## What can you do with the program?
-You can download older versions of Steam games and software!!!:sunglasses:
+You can download older versions of Steam games and software :sunglasses:

 ## Want an example?
 Take a look at [**This**][subnauticawiki] example.

-## YouTube Video
+## YouTube Tutorial
 <a href="https://www.youtube.com/watch?v=X-tzW5ywCgU">
 <img border="0" alt="YouTube Tutorial" src="/src/readme.md/youtube.png" width="768">
 </a>

 ## How use the program?

-### step 0:
-Download [**.NET Core 2.0.**][dotnet] It is required for the program to work properly.
 ### step 1:
+Download [**.NET Core 2.0**][dotnet] It is required for the program to work properly.
+### step 2:
 Download and unzip the program.
 (You can download it [**Here**][latest])
-### step 2:
+### step 3:
 Run DepotDownloaderGUI.exe.
-### step 3:
+### step 4:
 First enter your Steam credentials at "Username" and "Password" (Don't worry, it's safe!)
-### step 4:
+### step 5:
 Click on "SteamDB Instant Search".
-### step 5:
+### step 6:
 Enter your game of choice at the search bar and select the game.
-### step 6:
+### step 7:
 Copy the App ID and paste it in the program at "App ID"
-### step 7:
+### step 8:
 Click on "Depots" in the sidebar.
-### step 8:
+### step 9:
 Select the Windows depot (usually it is Win32)
-### step 9:
+### step 10:
 Copy the Depot ID and paste it in the program at "Depot ID"
-### step 10:
+### step 11:
 Click on "Manifests" in the sidebar
-### step 11:
+### step 12:
 Choose a Manifest(game version) of choice and copy its ID and paste it in the program at "Manifest ID"
-### step 12:
+### step 13:
 If you want a faster download speed, increase the max servers and max chunks.
-### step 13:
+### step 14:
 Click on "Start Download", a terminal will pop up and will show the download progress.
-### step 14:
+### step 15:
 Once the download is done, close the program.
 The downloaded game is stored in the folder "YourGame"
-> :warning: **Once the download progress is complete, Move the downloaded files to a different folder!**
+> :warning: **Once the download progress is complete, Move the downloaded files to a different folder, Or else your next game download will mix with your old download!**
 ### Enjoy your game!

 ## Need help?